Waffen-SS at war

 Total Waffen-SS strength including staffs, establishments and schools was 160,405 men.
 However, the fighting on the Eastern Front was to be tougher than anything previously encountered and by November the Waffen-SS had already suffered 30,000 casualties.

 In 1943 the picture changed dramatically.
 The replacement of heavy battle-casualties and the need for increased manpower for the strengthened divisions led to the Army lifting some of its recruiting restrictions.
 The Army was discredited by defeat in Russia and Africa, and Hitler had been seduced at last by the appeal of Himmler’s growing army of iron-hard SS formations.
-Chopping logic about post-war responsibilities was now a luxury – Hitler needed generals and divisions who won battles, and Paul Hausser’s recapture of Kharkov with the SS armoured divisions had just given him his first victory for a long time.
+Chopping logic about post-war responsibilities was now a luxury – Hitler needed generals and divisions who won battles, and Paul Hausser’s recapture of Kharkov with the SS armored divisions had just given him his first victory for a long time.
 The Waffen-SS now underwent a rapid and enormous expansion, in which certain distinct elements may be traced.

 SS strength, which in September 1942 was 187,638, had reached 350,000 by the autumn of 1943.
-During the last two years of the war the well-equipped German Waffen-SS panzer divisions were used as a fire-brigade to plug gaps in the German line wherever they occurred.
+During the last two years of the war the well-equipped German Waffen-SS Panzer divisions were used as a fire-brigade to plug gaps in the German line wherever they occurred.

 At the end of the war the Waffen-SS had 38 divisions on paper and a strength nearing one million men, half of whom were Germans, one-quarter ‘ethnic’ Germans and one-quarter foreigners.